 If you're looking to move to Atlanta, and you're wondering where you should locate, here are the five best areas to live in Atlanta for you to consider.

-The 5 Best Areas To Live in Atlanta
+The 5 Best Areas To Live in Intown Atlanta

 Below, we have included our choice of the 5 best areas to live in Atlanta and what makes these areas so desirable.

-If you're looking for an upscale vibe, plenty of premier shopping, and some of the best dining options in all of Atlanta, then you'll want to check out Buckhead.
-This district encompasses the upper fifth of the city and is well-known for being one of the best areas to live in Atlanta.
+If you're looking for an upscale vibe, plenty of premier shopping, and some of the best dining options in all of Atlanta, then you'll want to check out intown Atlanta neighborhood Morningside.
+You'll see gorgeous homes that are walking distance to Piedmont Park and Midtown Atlanta.

-It is not uncommon for homes in Buckhead to reach the multimillion dollar price point.
-If you're looking for a more affordable option and still wish to live in this area, condos and townhomes are a great choices that tend to be in the lower price ranges in Buckhead.
+It is not uncommon for homes in Morningside to reach the multimillion dollar price point.
+If you're looking for a more affordable option and still wish to live in this area, there are tons of great condos buildings in the area as well.

 Prospective residents who are looking for a more urban place to live will undoubtedly enjoy the Midtown neighborhood.
 Situated north of 78 and east of the 85, this centrally-located area is in high demand.